University Housing

 The first and most important step is submitting your work order to Property Management so that your concern may be addressed in a timely manner.
 If you detect any environmental concerns in your living space, please submit a work order to Property Management by clicking the button below.

-Please note: students living at 160 Ross or 191 College will report any environmental concerns to property maintenance located at their respective community by calling the front desk or submitting a maintenance work order.
+Please note: students living at 160 Ross, 191 College, and The Union will report any environmental concerns to property maintenance located at their respective community by calling the front desk or submitting a maintenance work order.

 Response to Environmental Concerns